-Exclusion of Gains from the Sale of Qualified Small Business (QSB) Stock or Reduced Capital Gains Tax Rate for Gains from the Sale of Stock in Certain Massachusetts-Based Start-Up Corporations
+Exclusion of Gains from the Sale of Qualified Small Business (QSB) Stock or Reduced Capital Gains Tax Rate for Gains from the Sale of Stock in Certain Massachusetts-Based Start-Up Corporations does not conform to the expansion of the exclusion made by Public Law 119-21.
+See Working Draft TIR: Massachusetts Conformity to Certain Provisions in Public Law No. 119-21.

-Massachusetts excludes from gross income 100% of gain on sales or exchanges of qualified small business (QSB) stock held for more than 5 years to the same extent as allowed under IRC § 1202, as amended and in effect on January 1, 2024, so long as the sale or exchange occurred on or after January 1, 2024.
-For both federal and
+Massachusetts excludes from gross income 100% of gain on sales or exchanges of qualified small business (QSB) stock held for more than 5 years to the same extent as allowed under IRC § 1202, as amended and in effect on January 1, 2024.
+The exclusion applies to gain on QSB stock acquired on or after September 27, 2010.
+See TIR 23-5 for more information.
+Note: Massachusetts